-Cornflake Chocolate Chip Marshmallow cookies–the famous chewy with crispy edges Milk Bar cookie recipe created by owner and Chef Christina Tosi-you’re going to adore the cookies–that is if you don’t screw them up.
+Cornflake Chocolate Chip Marshmallow cookies--there's much to love about this famous chewy with crispy edges cookie created by Milk Bar owner and Chef Christina Tosi.
+You're going to adore the cookies--that is if you don't screw them up.

 Mini chocolate chips, mini marshmallows and cornflake crunch are mixed into a buttery dough loaded with brown sugar, granulated sugar and milk powder, which results in one decadent cookie.
 Or rather, several, depending how large you decide to make the cookies.

 Cornflake cookies would also make a mean Best Homemade Ice Cream Sandwiches.